ENQUIRE NOW

 One theory that supports this is Maslow's hierarchy of needs, a theory of motivation that states that five categories of human needs dictate an individual's behaviour.
 The image above links the five categories of human needs to the child's needs in school.
 If their physiological, safety, belonging and esteem needs are not fully met and positively nurtured, then it is extremely challenging for them to reach self-actualisation; a child’s ability to learn most effectively and reach their full potential.

 The way we speak to children, and the language we use around them, matters.
-At Huili Nursery Hangzhou, we consciously choose to use positive language and build a vocabulary of inclusivity to ensure that children's emotional needs are met, their ability to develop friendships and relationships is strong, and they have a positive self-image.
+At Hiba Academy Hangzhou, we consciously choose to use positive language and build a vocabulary of inclusivity to ensure that children's emotional needs are met, their ability to develop friendships and relationships is strong, and they have a positive self-image.
 By focusing on the positive instead of the negative, we can motivate and encourage children.
 For example, "You can't write your name very well, you need to try harder" and "you are unkind" are not motivational and may discourage children from learning.
 Instead, "You tried your best, well done; what do you think you can do to make it even better?" and "What do you think happened to make your friend feel sad?" will encourage children to be reflective, to feel proud and to give them the confidence and courage to persevere.

 Our choice of language does make a big difference.
 Let's continue to build our inclusive school community together.